peterjc/picobio/galaxy_workflows/rxlr_venn_workflow/README.txt

  * http://toolshed.g2.bx.psu.edu/view/peterjc/venn_list

-However, at the time of writing those Galaxy tools have their own dependencies which require manual installation (SignalP v3.0, HMMER v2.0, and the R/Bioconductor package limma).
+However, at the time of writing those Galaxy tools have their own dependencies required for this workflow which require manual installation (SignalP v3.0, HMMER v2.0, and the R/Bioconductor package limma).